 Frugal minimalist living is somewhere in the middle.

 They probably watch the sales and know that they can go without a food for a week and get it on sale next week or just substitute it for the next best thing.
 They’re generally pretty flexible but still want to buy quality food.
 The recipes are likely to be simple, healthy ingredients with simple instructions.

 A frugal minimalist home is humble but comfortable.
 They try to keep the clutter down and not have too many possessions.
-The possessions they do have are a good mix of free, thrifted, and found on sale.
+The possessions they do have are a good mix of free, thrifted, DIY, and found on sale.

 The aesthetic can vary from a classic minimalist Scandinavian vibe, to a frugal minimalist hippy eclectic vibe.
 Really anything goes as long as it’s comfortable for you!

 Frugal minimalists use libraries.
 You get to read books for free, and don’t clutter your house with them.

 Frugal vs minimalist when it comes to books:

 A frugal but not minimalist person might still accumulate books as gifts or bought inexpensively and end up with too many.